 When you are presenting a radio program always remember that you are talking to one person.
 In the studio alone with the microphone:

-ï
+-

 Think of that person;

-ï
+-

 Visualise that person;

-ï
+-

 Communicate with that person;

-ï
+-

 Be natural!

-ëIt is not your vocal mechanism but your manner of speaking that determines your broadcasting
+‘It is not your vocal mechanism but your manner of speaking that determines your broadcasting value’.

-valueí.

 Mic Technique

 When using a mic there are some points to remember.
 If used well, a mic can enhance the othe r vocal techniques discussed.

-1. Avoid ëpoppingí.
-When you say words with ëplosiveí sounds in them like ëpí and ëbí, there is a chance that the little explosion of air that expires from your mouth can hit the mic strongly and can cause it to overload, creating a popping kind of sound.
-To avoid popping point the mic slightly away from the direct line of fire of those ëplosivesí and move it a little to the side of your mouth.
+1. Avoid ‘popping’.
+When you say words with ‘explosive’ sounds in them like ëp’ and ëb’, there is a chance that the little explosion of air that expires from your mouth can hit the mic strongly and can cause it to overload, creating a popping kind of sound.
+To avoid popping point the mic slightly away from the direct line of fire of those ‘explosives’ and move it a little to the side of your mouth.

-2. Avoid feedback that can occur if your headphones are too loud and you move them too close to the micraphone.
+2. Avoid feedback that can occur if your headphones are too loud and you move them too close to the microphone.

 3. Avoid being off-mic unintentionally.
-Sometimes you do want to vary the sound of your voice for effect, but at other times you should keep at roughly the same distance from the mic so that you do not get that hollow ëoff-micí kind of sound.
+Sometimes you do want to vary the sound of your voice for effect, but at other times you should keep at roughly the same distance from the mic so that you do not get that hollow ‘off-mic’ kind of sound.

 4. Use the proximity effect to your advantage.
-The closer you move to a mic the deeper your voice sounds ó too close and it sounds muffled and distorted, but just right and it enhances your deeper bass tones.
+The closer you move to a mic the deeper your voice sounds - too close and it sounds muffled and distorted, but just right and it enhances your deeper bass tones.
 As you move away from the mic the bass tones decrease.
 Listen to your voice at various positions away from the mic and decide where your voice sounds best.

-5. Sibilance is an over-pronounced ësssí sound when you say words with ësí in them.
-This is usually a teeth-and-tongue problem and voice exercises like ëSally sells sea shells by the sea shoreí can sometimes fix it.
+5. Sibilance is an over-pronounced ësss’ sound when you say words with ës’ in them.
+This is usually a teeth-and-tongue problem and voice exercises like ‘Sally sells sea shells by the sea shore’ can sometimes fix it.
 If your sibilance is too pronounced you may need to use a mic which can cut the treble frequencies and decrease the sibilance electronically.

 6. Studio mics usually reject sound at the back of them, so if you use papers that rustle, put them behind the mic so that listeners do not hear them.